mugimaru/adventofcode2018/README.md

 ## Usage

-To solve a puzzle from day 1 run
+To solve second part of a puzzle from day 1 run

-    ./aoc 1
+    ./aoc 1 2